fossasia/pslab-firmware/README.md

 2. Bridge these pins by touching both simultaneously with a small piece of metal, such as the tip of a jump wire or a paper clip.

 3. Reset or power cycle the device.
-The v5 lacks a RESET button, but your can soft-reset it through `pslab-python`:
+The v5 lacks a RESET button, but you can soft-reset it through `pslab-python`:

    ```python